bkehr/popins/README.md

     ./popins assemble [OPTIONS] <BAM FILE>

 The assemble command finds reads without high-quality alignment in the input BAM file, quality filters them using SICKLE and assembles them into contigs using VELVET.
-If a reference fasta file is specified, the reads are first remapped to this reference using BwA-MEM and only reads that remain without high-quality alignment after remapping are quality-filtered and assembled.
+If a reference fasta file is specified, the reads are first remapped to this reference using BWA-MEM and only reads that remain without high-quality alignment after remapping are quality-filtered and assembled.

 ### The merge command